GatorIncubator/gatorgrouper/README.md

 ## Activating CodeCov

 - Go to <https://codecov.io>
-- Click Sign up in the top-right corner
+- Click Sign in in the top-right corner
-- Click Sign Up with Github
+- Click Sign in with Github
-- Add Repo GKAPFHAM/ gatorgrouper(make sure it is on)
+- Add Repo GatorEducator/gatorgrouper
-- You should now see it in your repos click on Gator Grouper.
 - Now add it to the end of your .travis.yml:

 ```yml